CrazyTalk: Content

-By default CrazyTalk comes with a collection of usable, template-based content and projects that allow animators to begin animating upon installation.
-Content includes characters, props, animations, auto motion templates, audio scripts, special effects and demo projects which can be further customized for specific needs.
+By default, CrazyTalk comes with a collection of usable, template-based content and projects that allow animators to begin animating upon installation.
+Content includes characters, props, animations, auto motion templates, audio scripts, special effects, and demo projects that can be further customized for specific needs.

 Additionally, users can choose to purchase new content from the Reallusion Content Store, which hosts a large collection of official Reallusion content for iClone, CrazyTalk, CrazyTalk Animator, FaceFilter and 3DXChange.
 The Content Store also hosts content packs from 3rd party developers such as Daz 3D, 3D Total Materials, 3D Universe, Dexsoft, Quantum Theory Ent. and others.

-Another source for CrazyTalk content is the Reallusion Marketplace which provides a worldwide platform for independent content developers to promote, trade and sell content with CrazyTalk users from around the world.
+Another source for CrazyTalk content is the Reallusion Marketplace which provides a worldwide platform for independent content developers to promote, trade, and sell content with CrazyTalk users worldwide.
 The currency in the Marketplace is known as DA (Direct Access) points which can be used to purchase content packs or redeemed for real cash.
-Currently, 100 DA Points are equivalent to USD 1.
+Currently, 100 DA Points are equivalent to US$1.